 Stylianidou subsequently send the text to Asad Alvi, writer and translator based out of Karachi, inviting them to read and record the text.
 Through their embodied voice, Alvi proposes their own perspective and knowledge into the historical text creating new layers of listening experience.

 Vassiliea Stylianidou approaches textile as a medium that could serve as a possible language connecting /or dividing people and geopolitical regions.
-Since textile is inextricably linked to the development of capitalism and (post)colonialism, this work attempts to interweave some (queer) glitches within the complex his-story of inequality, the division between “North and South,” “West and East,” “developed and undeveloped”.
+Since textile is inextricably linked to the development of capitalism and (post)colonialism, this work attempts to interweave some (queer) glitches within the complex his-story of inequality, the division between “North and South,” “West and East,”.

-The work is especially conceived for the exhibition “Is It Possible to Exist Outside of Language?” which takes place at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
-It is organized by the Goethe Institut in Karachi and is curated by Aziz Sohail.
+The work was especially conceived for the exhibition “Is It Possible to Exist Outside of Language?” which took place at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
+Organized by the Goethe Institut in Karachi.
+Curated by Aziz Sohail.

-Text / Video editing / Sound composition: Vassiliea Stylianidou
+Text / Camera / Video editing / Sound composition: Vassiliea Stylianidou